 DAILY HEALTH SCREENINGS

-All students and employees must complete a four-question health survey via the University portal before coming to campus or attending class.
+All students and employees must complete a three-question health survey via the University portal before coming to campus or attending class.